KarchinLab/probabilistic2020/README.rst

 * pandas>=0.17.0
 * pysam

 If you don't have the above required packages, you will need to install them.
 For the following commands to work you will need `pip <http://pip.readthedocs.org/en/latest/installing.html>`_.
 If you are using a system wide python, you will need to use `sudo` before the pip command.
+Also if you are using python 3.X then you likely will have to install pysam version >=0.9.0.

 .. code-block:: bash